mdelaf1995/sentence_level_qe_ffl/README.md

 ## Codalab competition results

-You can find in the predictions which made our best Pearson Correlation on the Codalab test set (0.1403).
+You can find in the folder '/predictions' the predictions which made our best Pearson correlation score on the Codalab test set (0.1403).
-You can obtain them by simply running the beggining of the model_testing notebook and just the last few cells to write the prediction using the PLS regression with the hardcoded best parameters.
+You can also recreate them by simply running the beginning of the model_testing notebook and just the last few cells to write the prediction using the PLS regression with the hardcoded best parameters.